In Focus Podcast - S2 002: Interning at Blur

 Then identify any regulatory standards you want to comply with, that’s really important.
 Then working with clients to outline the needs of the user, and then after that’s defined including engineers to create product requirements.
 Think internal hardware, like pumps and sensors, anything that’s important to create a functional device.

 Once you have your user needs and product requirements laid out, you’re going to move on to risk assessments where we’ll identify potential hazards or harms associated with user operation of the device.
-So, how are you preventing unnecessary exposure to laser or electric shock which is very important to demonstrate to the FDA?
+So, how are you preventing unnecessary exposure to laser or electric shock which is very important to demonstrate to the FDA.

 Once all of those inputs are defined, we’ll go into design and development.
 Now I’ve got a strong foundation that I can create my design, making sure I’m taking into account the user needs and the product requirements.